sasi230/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

-# Ex No: 04     Design & Implementation of 6T SRAM using Cadence EDA Tools
+# EX No: 04     Design & Implementation of 6T SRAM using Cadence EDA Tools

 ## Aim: